-On my way to the train station the Uber ride was beginning to lull me into a trance.
-The driver was talking but I’m not exactly sure what he was saying and he stopped.
+On my way to the train station the long Uber ride was lulling me into a trance.
+The driver was talking but I’m not exactly sure what he was saying and he eventually stopped.
 I let go of my mantra and against my better judgement I began to think.

 I want to be happy-go-lucky, care free instead of stressing about one thing or another.
-Feeling good about myself, embracing my life, appreciating my world and all that I experience.
+I yearn to feel good about myself, embracing my life, appreciating my world and all that I experience.
 No matter how out-of-whack life can get every breath is a fleeting luxury.

-I’m not as good as a saint, not as bright as a genius but I feel there is something inside that wants to be, needs to be, expressed.
+Knowing that I’m not a saint, not a genius, but still feeling there is something inside that wants to be, needs to be, expressed.
 Something worthwhile to be spoken or written, painted or composed.
-I wish I could write a symphony.
-It would be a glorious piece starting with low bass drums rumbling through half then quarter notes and joined by a brooding group of contra basses finally the tension being relieved by a swelling chorus of cellos, violas, and violins answered by French horns and trumpets into a rousing crescendo telling the trials and tribulations of a minor Greek god, named something like Titaneous, seeking his rightful place among the stars.
-I can hear it but I can’t write it so it goes unwritten and Titaneous is forgotten to history.
+It would be amazing to compose a symphony!
+It would be a glorious piece starting with low bass drums rumbling through half then quarter notes and joined by a brooding group of contra basses finally the tension being relieved by a swelling chorus of cellos, violas, and violins answered by French horns and trumpets into a rousing crescendo telling the trials and tribulations of a minor Greek god, named something like Titaneous.
+Yes!
+Titaneous, seeking to capture his rightful place among the stars.
+I can hear it but I can’t write it so it goes unwritten and forever Titaneous is forgotten to history.

-I try to bring myself back to my mantra but I have to pay attention to the announcements to see if my train is to arrive soon or will be delayed even longer.
+Trying to bring myself back to my mantra but realizing, right now, I need to pay attention to the announcements to see if my train is to arrive soon or will be delayed even longer.

 My life has been good, even fulfilling in the grand scheme, yet somehow I still feel incomplete and no matter what I do, what I accomplish, this void remains unfilled.
-I read some philosophy books in my younger days that made it clear that part of the human condition is feeling incomplete and insecure.
+I read some philosophy books in my younger days that made it quite clear that part of the human condition is feeling incomplete and insecure.
 That no matter how good things are, there can be a deep feeling that something awful is about to happen or that something is missing.
-I think some try to fill the void with work or play, god, money, drugs, booze, books, music, art, a crusade against the left, a crusade against the right.
+I think some try to fill the void with work, play, god, money, drugs, booze, books, music, art, a crusade for or against something.
 Insert your own void filling pursuit, but all are in vain because of the way we are wired.
-We are wired among other things, for self preservation.
-The big fish eat the little fish, hiding from the big fish.
-The strongest caveman gets the most food, the most desirable mate, and so on and so on.
+We are wired among other things, for self-preservation.
+Swimming along, consciously or unconsciously consuming the little fish, hiding from the big fish.
+The strongest caveman gets the most food, the most desirable mate, and so on and so forth.
 Is this all true?
-If so, how have things changed.
+If so, how have things changed?
 Powerful armies stood ready when democracy was born in ancient Greece.
 I have it so good that my pressing questions are “who am I”, “why am I” instead of “who is going to eat me”, “what can I eat”, “where can I sleep”.
-There were probably no alarm companies monitoring caves during the Neanderthal Age but maybe there were alarms.
-Dogs?
-Bats?
-I don’t know.
+As advanced as we think we are these primeval instincts lurk and can never be discarded.

 Maybe the only truly noble pursuit is in helping our fellow humans in whatever way that we can.
-I am much too selfish and self centered to devote my life to others, but deep down I feel that is the right thing to do.
+I am much too selfish and self-centered to devote my life to others, but deep down I feel that is the right thing to do.
 Maybe there is something I can do or pursue.
-Sadly, like many people, I am fighting for my own survival and just a couple of paychecks away from a cardboard box home on the sidewalk.
-So I work, making sure the money keeps coming and I keep the city steam vents at bay.
+Sadly, like many people, I am fighting for my own survival and just a couple of paychecks away from a cardboard box home on a city sidewalk.
+So I work, and work making sure the money keeps coming and I keep the city steam vents at bay.

 Work may be our lone salvation.
-Finding something to do that you love and doing it will hopefully provide a sufficient income to keep a roof over your head, the pantry stocked the bills paid and if you are very lucky a little left over for retirement and some fun.
+Finding something to do that you love and doing it well will hopefully provide a sufficient income to keep a roof over your head, the pantry stocked, the bills paid and if you are very lucky a little left over for retirement and some fun.
 Maybe and just maybe this work might make the world a better place.
-Sounds simple but it is not always as easy as seems at least not for some.
+Sounds simple but it is not always as easy as seems at least not for some of us mortals.